taylornyquist/spontaneous-adventurer/README.md

 Each team member was assigned an element of the application.

-* Taylor handled the HTML layout, the CSS framework and created the COVID function.
+* Taylor handled the HTML layout, the CSS framework, and created the COVID and current weather functions.
-* Tracey created the National Parks function, weather function and error display.
+* Tracey created the National Parks function, weather forecast function and error display.
-* Sharee created the Ticketmaster function.
+* Sharee created the Ticketmaster function and README file.
 * Rachel created the functions for local storage and persistent data.

 While each team member had their own role, the project was truly a group effort with several study sessions to work through challenges together.